-- Make sure to carry out the system test operation after the first installation.
+- Check for incorrect wiring (communication check with indoor units). - Check of the stop valves opening. - Judgement of piping length. - Make sure to carry out the system test operation after the first installation.
 Otherwise, the malfunction code U3 will be displayed on the user interface and normal operation or individual indoor unit test run cannot be carried out. - Abnormalities on indoor units cannot be checked for each unit separately.
 After the test operation is finished, check the indoor units one by one by performing a normal operation using the user interface.
-Refer to the indoor unit installation manual for more details (e.g., Hydrobox) concerning the individual test run.
+Refer to the indoor unit installation manual for more details concerning the individual test run.